pjsip/pjproject_docs/README.md

 1. Investigate the error by looking at the build logs (in the Builds page)
 2. Fix the error.
 3. If the error is in the `latest` version, you just need to commit, push, and watch the building process in RTD.
-4. If the error is in the tagged version (e.g. `2.10`, etc.), then you need to delete the tag first before tagging it again, something like to following:
+4. If the error is in the tagged version (e.g. `2.10`, etc.), then you need to delete the tag first before tagging it again, something like the following:

    ```sh
    $ git tag -d 2.9